Essentials to help you transition into your new home.

 Overnight parking is available free of charge for all students living in residence.

 You must request a parking permit.
-Permits can be requested by completing an online form.
+Permits will become available in September.

 Parking lots are located on King Street for North Side residence students and the corner of Park and Salem for South Side residence students.